 - Ongoing warming in the Arctic, ice melts, and fracturing of a glacier;

-- Greenland’s increasing ice losses, 329 Gigatons in 2019, which is well above average;
+- Greenland’s increasing ice losses, at 329 Gigatons in 2019, are well above average.

-- And unprecedented floods and droughts in India, Nepal, Bangladesh, and Myanmar in 2019, with loss of lives of up to 2,200 in parts of South America and an above-average number of tropical cyclones that hit Mozambique, Bahamas, and Japan.
+- Unprecedented floods and droughts in India, Nepal, Bangladesh, and Myanmar in 2019 resulted in the loss of lives of up to 2,200 in parts of South America, as well as an above-average number of tropical cyclones that affected Mozambique, the Bahamas, and Japan.

 The human cost of climate change

-The report also mentioned increased hunger in Africa due to climate extremes like drought, violence, and conflict.
+The report also noted an increase in hunger in Africa due to climate extremes, including drought, violence, and conflict.
 The region also suffered the worst locust outbreak in 25 years.
-Devastating storms and floods were also felt in Iran, the Philippines, and Ethiopia.
+Devastating storms and floods also affected Iran, the Philippines, and Ethiopia.

 It’s Time to Aim High